The answer to the question "When was the fountain pen invented?" is a long and rambling one.

 Who invented the fountain pen in 1884?

-Lewis Waterman invented the modern fountain pen in 1884 by harnessing capillary action to smoothly pull ink from the reservoir, through the feed, out of the nib.
+Lewis Waterman invented the modern fountain pen in 1884.
+He harnessed capillary action to smoothly pull ink from the reservoir, through the feed, out of the nib.

 Waterman added three grooved sections to the feed and a hole to the nib.
-Gravity would bring the ink out of the reservoir, while the three grooved sections meant the ink would be drawn and held in those grooves.
+Gravity pulls the ink out of the reservoir, and the three grooved sections draw and hold ink in these grooves.

 Capillary action works through adhesion and cohesion.
 Liquid adheres to a solid surface and coheres to itself so it does not pool at the tip of the pen.

-Once the nib touched paper, the liquid adhered to the grooves would be pulled through cohesion onto the paper.
+When the nib touched the paper, it pulled the liquid adhered to the grooves through cohesion onto the paper.

 By harnessing capillary action, Waterman created the first truly usable modern fountain pen.
-In fact, vintage Waterman pens still write and are used by collectors today.
+In fact, collectors still use vintage Waterman pens today.